 Wool, polyester wadding, wool-acrylic blend fabrics, fluffy cotton fabrics are all used as interlining as a fluffy layer inserted between the outer fabric and lining.

 So finally among these lining fabric choices what would I prefer to line my dresses with – If it is a couture garment may be a china silk or silk habotai.
 Simple dresses can have cotton linings.
 Bemberg rayon lining is best for suits; Even Armani uses them.
-Inside winter coats fleece, fake fur, or quilted lining are good choices.
+For outerwear you need a waterproof layer – you can get acetate lining which is weatherproof.
+Inside winter coats fleece, fake fur, Flannel-backed lining or quilted lining are good choices.